Upgrading Cloudera Data Hub clusters

 Service pack upgrades

-The service pack upgrade process checks to see if a new Cloudera Runtime or Cloudera Manager service pack is available, and then upgrades the Data Hub to the newest builds.
-Service pack upgrades do not upgrade to a new major/minor version of Runtime and CM; they only upgrade to the latest build of a service pack version.
+The service pack upgrade process checks to see if a new Cloudera Runtime or Cloudera Manager service pack is available, and then upgrades the Cloudera Data Hub cluster to the newest builds.
+Service pack upgrades do not upgrade to a new major/minor version of Cloudera Runtime and Cloudera Manager; they only upgrade to the latest build of a service pack version.

 When a service pack upgrade is available, you will be able to select the target version (which is the same as the current version) for upgrade from the Upgrade tab at the bottom of the Data Hub details page.
-When you select the target version, note that the CM/CDP versions are the same, but the build numbers differ:
+When you select the target version, note that the Cloudera Manager/Cloudera Runtime versions are the same, but the build numbers differ:

-Service pack upgrades are available from Runtime 7.2.7 onward for RAZ and non-RAZ Data Hubs.
+Service pack upgrades are available from Cloudera Runtime 7.2.7 onward for RAZ and non-RAZ Cloudera Data Hub clusters.

 OS Upgrades